eanylin/openstack_kolla/Rebuild_Environment.md

 The most important file for building the kolla ansible environment is the globals.yaml.
-We are keeping most of the variables with its default value and make changes to those that are environment dependent.
+We are keeping most of the variables with its default value and making changes to those that are environment specific.

 We need to make sure that we are pointing to the docker registry that we set up on our node and that we are assigning an unused IP as the internal VIP address.
-We are using source build in this example (default for CentOS is binary)
+We are using source build in this example (default for CentOS is binary).

 The instructions for setting up the docker registry can be found at the official Kolla document [link](https://docs.openstack.org/project-deploy-guide/kolla-ansible/ocata/multinode.html)